Shape Up Method: How to get started (Free Checklist Included)

 Steady cadence and predictability

 Cycles on Shape Up have a defined duration (between 3 to 6 weeks).
-After them comes a cool-down week, and the process repeats perpetually.
+After a cycle is done comes a cool-down period, often one week, and the process repeats perpetually.

 This structure brings rhythm into product teams and, with it, the ability to learn their true bandwidth and capability within the constraints of a cycle.